 While it is delicious, Candied Bacon is also very rich and an entire strip of brown sugar coated bacon might be a little too much for some folks.
 Others, like me, could eat the whole pan and feel no guilt.

-So here you go foodie friends, an amazing munchie for parties, topper of ice cream or pie, salad addition or anytime snack, the ultimate salty and sweet treat: Candied Bacon!
+So here you go foodie friends, an amazing munchie for parties, topper of ice cream, pie or even cheesecake, salad addition or anytime snack, the ultimate salty and sweet treat: Spicy Candied Bacon!

 - Candied Walnuts